dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 2. `__iter__` meaning you can iterate over its values one after the other.
 Notice this behavior can absolutely coincide with that of an object that already implements `__getitem__` (as every data structures mentioned above does), **but** not necessarily, as we see in the `set` data structure that as we know does not allow slicing nor indexing as it is by nature an unordered collection.

    More importantly for our purposes, this is the behavior of a `generator`.
-We want it to be lazy, to only do what its supposed to do and yield what it supposed to yield _only_ at each iteration, occupying an iterative nature and thus implementing an `__iter__` function.
+We want it to be lazy, to only do what it's supposed to do and yield what it supposed to yield _only_ at each iteration, occupying an iterative nature and thus implementing an `__iter__` function.

    By definition we will not be able to tell its next-next value at a glance, we will not be able to take the second half of it without going through the first, as it hasn't been evaluated yet.
 So it will not implement `__getitem__`.